Wilson (footballer, born 1984): Figueirense

 He debut in Figueirense against Avaí, had won by 3–0.
 Due his great performances, he turn one of the recent idols of Figueirense's fans.
 He scored three goals.
 Wilson pass by good and bad moments in club, but always had support of fans, whom always believe in goalkeeper's potential, and saw the goalkeeper one of the main characters in return campaign of main league in 2011.

 After a law problem with the club due three month of salary delay, Wilson canceled his contract with Figueirense in February 2013, his statistic are: 300 matches in club.

 Vitória

 On 25 February 2013, Wilson was announced as new goalkeeper of Vitória.
 Initially, he was hired to be in second team, Wilson debut in draw against Salgueiro.

 Although, the best chance of Wilson with Vitória's t-shirt came on May 18, one day before a match against Bahia, at final of Championship of State of Bahia, when the main goalkeeper, Deola, injured in training.

 In Campeonato Brasileiro, Wilson was beyond.
 The goalkeeper was one of the main players of Vitória and championship.

 Coritiba

 On 18 June 2015, Wilson was hired by Coritiba.
-He had many great moments with them and in April of 2021 he completed 250 games for Coritiba.
+He had many great moments with them and in April 2021 he completed 250 games for Coritiba.
 He is considered an idol in the recent years by many Coritiba fans.